 # Traces

 A trace represents one complete interaction between a user and your agent.
-It's the primary unit that Latitude's reliability features operate on: evaluations, annotations, issues, and simulations all reference traces.
+It's the primary unit that Latitude's reliability features operate on: evaluations, annotations, and issues all reference traces.

 <Frame>